 Portfolio reviews are for illustrator portfolios, i.e. the artwork of the illustrator.
 No text manuscripts will be critiqued during a portfolio review.

 Cost is $45 for a 10-minute one-on-one with a critiquing faculty member.
 You can purchase your portfolio review when you register.
 View the faculty bios and their critique styles here.
 We highly recommend that you research the critiquers BEFORE you register for a review.

 How does an agent/editor pitch/consultation work?

 Agent/editor pitch sessions cost $20 and are 3-minute timeslots when you may either pitch your story to the agent or editor, or simply ask questions about the industry or their agency or publishing house.
 The session allows you guaranteed time with that person.
 A pitch is not a guarantee of acceptance of your manuscript.
 It’s a chance to make an impression, get comfortable meeting with agents or editors, and learn.
 Make sure you are practiced and ready to go.

 NOTE: Your pitch should be practiced and brief, one to three sentences that you can say in 60 seconds or less without rushing.
 It is a teaser, not a synopsis.
 Author Nathan Bransford talks about writing pitches on his blog, but you can find numerous other posts on the topic online.
 Also, do NOT bring your manuscript to the pitch.
 The pitch is verbal only.
 If the agent or editor requests to see your manuscript, they will tell you how to send it to them AFTER the conference.

+Your pitch time will be emailed to you the week prior to the conference.
 Pitch times may not be changed on the day and cannot be rescheduled if you miss your slot.
-Aim to be in the pitch area five (5) minutes before your scheduled timeslot.

 Agent/editor pitch/consultations can be purchased until the day of the conference.
 If they’re sold out, you can join the waitlist and we will email you if a spot opens up.